laurentpayot/graia-fsharp/README.md

 - a layer weights *is a pair of bitArrays*
   - first try with naive 1,1
   - then try with 1,1 being 2 (AND result popcount left shift by 1) and 0,0 being -1
-- use builder pattern for model generation https://sporto.github.io/elm-patterns/basic/builder-pattern.html
+- use builder pattern for model generation??? https://sporto.github.io/elm-patterns/basic/builder-pattern.html
 - use .NET 9.0 when released